NanorIsrael/shell_program/README.md

 - unalias: usage: unalias [-a] name [name ...]
 -
 # Test suit
-consult make file (not an exhustive list)
+consult make file (not an exhustive list).
+- use checker.sh for now

 # Handle built-ins